Darke County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: The arresting officer may have issued you a temporary permit.
-This permit is valid until your ALR hearing or until the suspension period officially begins, whichever comes first.
+The arresting officer issues a temporary permit valid until the ALS hearing or the suspension start date.

 If You Refused Testing